Inclusion-cell

-Inclusion-cells, I-cells, are abnormal fibroblasts having a large number of dark inclusions in the cytoplasm of the cell (mainly in the central area).
+In cell biology, inclusion-cells, abbreviated as I-cells, are abnormal fibroblasts having a large number of dark inclusions in the cytoplasm of the cell (mainly in the central area).
 Inclusion bodies are nuclear or cytoplasmic aggregates of stainable substances, usually proteins.
-These metabolically inactive aggregates are not enclosed by a membrane, and are composed of fats, proteins, carbohydrates, pigments, and excretory products.
-When cells have an abundance of these inclusions, they are called I-Cells and are associated with neurodegenerative diseases.
+These metabolically-inactive aggregates are not enclosed by a membrane, and are composed of fats, proteins, carbohydrates, pigments, and excretory products.
+When cells have an abundance of these inclusions, they are called I-cells and are associated with neurodegenerative diseases.
 They are seen in Mucolipidosis II, and Mucolipidosis III, also called inclusion-cell disease or I-cell disease, where lysosomal enzyme transport and storage is affected.

-Histological slide of the human herpes virus-6 showing infected cells, with inclusion bodies in both the nucleus and the cytoplasm.
+Histological slide of the human herpesvirus 6 showing infected cells, with inclusion bodies in both the nucleus and the cytoplasm.

 Inclusion bodies were first described in the late 19th and 20th centuries.
 One of the earliest figures associated with the discovery of inclusion bodies is Fritz Heinrich Jakob Lewy.
 He discovered peculiar inclusions in neurons of certain brain nuclei in patients with Paralysis agitans, which would later be coined “Lewy bodies” by Gonzalo Rodriguez Lafora.
 This discovery is one of the most famous early observations of inclusion bodies.